 TRUST YOUR GUT

-Most people I work with in personal styling usually start off by saying they don’t know what their personal style is.
-But as soon as I start showing them a rail of clothing and they’ll be quick to start eliminating pieces.
-Because ultimately we intrinsically know what we like and don’t like.
+In personal styling, most people usually start off by saying they don’t know what their personal style is.
+But as soon as I start showing them a rail of clothing, they are be quick to start eliminating pieces.
+Because ultimately, we intrinsically know what we like and don’t like.
 Although we’re just not always sure on how to go about putting it together.
-Saying that, I still encourage my clients to be open minded because they often end up loving items they first rejected but I insisted they ‘just’ try on.
+Saying that, I still encourage clients to be open minded because they often end up loving items, they first rejected but it was insisted that they “just try it on”.

 NEVER LIMIT YOURSELF

-Just as in life, I don’t believe in limiting your self in style.
-Yes certain pieces work ‘better’ on particular body shapes but that doesn’t mean you can’t make it work for you.
-Firstly personal style is understanding your body shape but that is so you can work with pieces that best fit and flatter you, not to immediately rule out options.
+Just as in life, don’t limit yourself in style.
+Yes, certain pieces work ‘better’ on particular body shapes but that doesn’t mean you can’t make it work for you.
+Firstly, personal style is understanding your body shape but that is so you can work with pieces that best fit and flatter you, not to immediately rule out options.

 [Photography: Abi Oshodi]